-Current Graduate Center students will receive a validation sticker (with a letter from Executive Officers to the Office of Security and Public Safety) for full library privileges including:
+Current Graduate Center students receive a validation sticker (with a letter from Executive Officers to the Office of Security and Public Safety) for library privileges including:

-Students on leave must obtain a letter from a program Executive Officer to the Office of Security and Public Safety (room 9123) for a temporary CUNY GC photo ID to reinstate or continue library privileges including library access, borrowing, Grad Center network accounts, and off-site use of licensed resources.
-The Executive Officer must provide an expiration date within the current academic term.
+Students on leaves of absence may under special circumstances endorsed by an Executive Officer and confirmed by Student Affairs (room 7301) obtain a letter from Student Affairs to the Office of Security and Public Safety (room 9123) for a temporary CUNY GC photo ID to reinstate or continue library access, borrowing, and GC network accounts for off-campus library access.
+The Executive Officer and Student Affairs determine an expiration date within the current academic term.

-Students arriving before registration may obtain a temporary GC photo ID with a letter from a Graduate Center Department EO on Graduate Center letterhead delivered to the Office of Security and Public Safety (x7777, room 9123) for a temporary GC photo ID.
+Students arriving before registration may under special circumstances obtain a letter from a Graduate Center Department EO or the Office of Student Affairs on Graduate Center letterhead delivered to the Office of Security and Public Safety (x7777, room 9123) for a temporary GC photo ID.

 Graduate Center Faculty Research Assistants borrow materials from the GC library on a sponsoring GC faculty member’s library account.
 GC faculty, administrators, and HEOs may sponsor up to 2 research assistants.
 Obtain application Faculty Authorization Form at the 1st floor circulation desk.
 A paper Library Research Assistant card is issued by library circulation staff.
-A photo ID is also required for admittance.
+This card requires another form of photo ID for library access.
 The sponsoring faculty member is responsible for all loans, fines, and fees.
 Library Research Assistants may be non-CUNY affiliates.
 Interlibrary loan privileges are extended; but no off-site access to licensed resources is offered.
-Graduate Center Executive Officers may request research assistants be extended short term access to the GC network and library resources by emailing IT Services at firstname.lastname@example.org and specifying the assistant’s need for GC network credentials, the assistant’s faculty supervisor, and the dates of affiliation, not to exceed 3 months.
+Graduate Center Executive Officers may request research assistants be extended short term access to the GC network and library resources by emailing IT Services at email@example.com and specifying the assistant’s need for GC network credentials, the assistant’s faculty supervisor, and the dates of affiliation, not to exceed 3 months.

 Library Access: The Interuniversity Doctoral Consortium allows doctoral students (not faculty or master’s students) from Columbia, NYU, Fordham, Rutgers, Princeton, and SUNY Stonybrook taking one or more courses at the Graduate Center to apply for a GC photo ID for library admission.
 Similarly, doctoral students from Bard Graduate Center for Studies in the Decorative Arts, Design, and Culture enrolled in at least one course at the CUNY Graduate Center may apply for a GC photo ID for library admission (see p.
 19 of the GC Bulletin).